 At Talkspace, we stand in solidarity with the Black community.
 We believe there is no place for racism, violence, or hatred and are committed to providing mental health support for those affected by the longstanding racial injustice in our country, punctuated by recent events.
-To foster safe spaces, facilitate constructive dialogue, and provide support for those in need, we are opening a free therapist-led support group in addition to offering substantial financial assistance for therapy in the Black community.
+To foster safe spaces, facilitate constructive dialogue, and provide support for those in need, we are offering substantial financial assistance for therapy in the Black community.
 We see you, we hear you, and we stand with you.
 Stay tuned for more updates and support from Talkspace. #BlackLivesMatter

 Talkspace Diversity and Inclusion Promise